 However, few of them could write or communicate in different languages.

-So innkeepers would put out sample dishes of popular Spanish foods, and let the traveler decide what they want.
+So innkeepers would put out sample dishes of popular Spanish foods and let the traveler decide what they wanted.

-Today, tapas can open your palette to a world of alluring flavors and delicate textures.
+Today, tapas can open your palate to a world of alluring flavors and delicate textures.

 In most tapas bars, the menus will give you a wide range of choices.
 It’s up to you to decide what you choose and how many dishes.